flowfree/digits-recognizer/README.md

     docker-compose up

-to build and run the containers.
-Open `http://localhost:3000` to see the frontend app.
+to build and run the containers, then open `http://localhost:3000` with your browser to see the frontend app.

+If you want to run on machine other than localhost (e.g: EC2 instance), you need to pass `FRONTEND_URL` and `BACKEND_URL` variables so both frontend and backend understand how to talk to each other:

+    FRONTEND_URL=http://1.2.3.4:3000 BACKEND_URL=http://1.2.3.4:8000 docker-compose up